GateraGael/GateraGael/README.md

 -->

 Africa Born and pround :us: naturalized citizen.
-Feel free to check out all my repositories and email me at rgateragael@gmail.com if you are interested in collaborating.
-Futhermore, please contact me if you are interested in doing Kaggle Competitions.
+Feel free to check out all my repositories, follow and pull request if you are interested in collaborating.

 Looking for collaborators especially in the following: